Remote Work Frequently Asked Questions

 Note: The provisions of the Workplace Flexibilities Policy are conditions of employment for bargaining unit employees and are fully negotiable in accordance with 5 U.S.C.
 Chapter 71, and any such actions may require notification to labor organizations when impacted employees are bargaining unit employees.
 When the provisions of the Workplace Flexibilities Policy differ from the requirements of any applicable Collective Bargaining Agreements (CBA), the CBA takes precedence for bargaining unit employees over the new Workplace Flexibilities Policy.
 The FAQs will be updated once bargaining obligations with the NIH unions are complete.

-Is a change of duty station personnel action required for local remote employees?
+Is a change of duty station personnel action required for remote employees?

 Yes.
 The approved alternative worksite (official duty station) for remote employees may be inside or outside the local commuting area of the Agency worksite and is typically, although not always, the employee’s residence.
 Any remote work arrangement changes the official duty station - so these will all require a change in duty location action.